mastercomfig/mastercomfig/docs/contributing.md

 ##### Texture preload list

-The `texture_preload_list.txt` is designed to tell Team Fortress 2 which textures to load on startup.
+The `texture_preload_list.txt` file is designed to tell Team Fortress 2 which textures to load on startup.
 Strip all nonexistent textures from the default one if there is a major TF2 update, and then add your changes.
 Preloaded textures should be common